 - If you can't contact the company directly, browse the Web for retailers specializing in game parts.
 Scour their sites and send them an email.

 - Be persistent.
-If a game parts retailer doesn't have what you need this week, it's possible that they'll obtain it next week or next month.
+If a game parts retailer doesn't have what you need this week, they may obtain it next week or month.

 What You Need